-Dr. McGinn is Professor of Medicine at Hofstra Northwell School of Medicine and an accomplished health services researcher.
-He has been recognized nationally and internationally for his pioneering work in EBM and deriving and validating clinical prediction rules.
-Dr. McGinn’s work focuses on improving primary care systems by applying his expertise in evidenced based medicine and the implementation of utilized and clinically impactful integrated clinical decision support.
-More »
+Dr. McGinn has been recognized nationally and internationally for his pioneering work in evidence based medicine (EBM) and deriving and validating clinical prediction rules.
+Dr. McGinn’s work focuses on improving primary care systems by applying his expertise in EBM and the implementation of highly utilized and clinically impactful integrated clinical decision support.

 Dr. Safiya Richardson is interested in health information technology as an efficient and effective means of disseminating high grade clinical evidence.
 After completing her training in Internal Medicine she decided to pursue research focused on developing evidence based clinical decision support.
 Working under the mentorship of Dr. Thomas McGinn, she has participated in several projects focused on bringing evidence based medicine to the clinical point of care using the electronic health record.

 Dr. Diefenbach’s research has focused on exploring psychosocial issues including the assessment of cognitive and affective factors in reaction to disease and treatment, and influence on treatment decision making.
 His research has alternated between the assessment of these basic psychological phenomena and the development of applied interventions based on basic findings.
 His experience in designing theory-based interventions and managing large-scale national trials makes him an influential member of the implementation team.

 Mr. Solomon is a technology and software specialist with experience managing the development of innovative digital solutions in various industries, including finance, marketing, pharmaceuticals, and healthcare.
 He serves as Senior Director of the Usability Lab at the Center for Health Innovations and Outcomes Research (CHIOR), where he oversees projects involving the development of clinical decision support (CDS) software, as well as usability testing.